Miquelsn/bambulab-spoolman/README.md

 - Integrates with Spoolman to fetch filament data and generate usage reports.
 - Saves a history of prints.
 - Supports multicolor AMS Lite.
 - Tracks print progress to report filament usage.
-If a print is incomplete, it reports the percentage of filament used.
+If a print is incomplete, it reports the percentage of print as the multiplier of the filament used.
 (Note: For multicolor prints, accuracy may be affected due to potential layer imbalances and specific color usage variations.)

+## Limitations
+- Tested only with a Bambu A1 with AMS Lite.
+Other printers should work, but this is not guaranteed.
+- Designed to work with a single printer.
+- Requires access to Bambu Cloud to retrieve model weight and filament usage.
+- Filaments must be mapped in the slicer.
+- Only works for prints sent from the slicer to the printer.
+Prints from local SD storage or local connectivity will not provide weight data, as this information is not transmitted locally via MQTT.

 ## Installation & Usage
 ### Requirements
 - Python must be installed.
-- Required Python libraries: `paho-mqtt`, `json`, `requests`, `difflib`, and `ref`.
+- Required Python libraries: `paho-mqtt`, `json`, `requests`, `difflib`, `ref` and `configparser`.

 ### Setup
 1. Run `initialization.py` and follow the terminal instructions: